-This post explores some of the most lucrative online side hustles that you can find today.
+This post explores some of the most lucrative online side jobs that you can find today.

 - Take surveys

 - Become a virtual assistant

 - Review music